I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_status_indication.md

 For more information about the value that is used for the
      <b>uStatusType</b> member, see the topic for the OID that requires a completion indication that uses the
      DOT11_STATUS_INDICATION structure.

+`ndisStatus`

+An NDIS_STATUS value that indicates the result of the operation.

+If the operation completed without a failure, the miniport driver must set the
+     <b>ndisStatus</b> member to NDIS_STATUS_SUCCESS.
+Otherwise, the driver must set
+     <b>ndisStatus</b> to the appropriate NDIS_STATUS_xxx value for the failure.

 ## Remarks
 For the Windows Vista operating system, only